 - New York At JFK we have a ground lease agreement which expires in 2030 for an aircraft maintenance hangar, an adjacent office and warehouse facility, and an adjacent storage facility for aircraft parts.
 These facilities accommodate our technical support operations.
 We also lease a building from the PANYNJ which is mainly used for ground equipment maintenance work. - Boston We have a ground lease agreement which expires in 2017 for a building which includes an aircraft maintenance hangar and support space.
-We also have a lease for a facility to accommodate our ground support equipment maintenance. - Orlando We have a ground lease agreement which expires in 2035 for a hangar.
+We anticipate exercising a five year lease option prior to lease expiration.
+We also have a lease for a facility to accommodate our ground support equipment maintenance. - Orlando We have a ground lease agreement for a hanger which expires in 2035.
 Previously, the hangar was shared between LiveTV and JetBlue.
 When we sold LiveTV in June 2014, JetBlue took over the entire hangar complex.
 We also occupy a training center, JetBlue University, with a lease agreement expiring in 2035 which we use for the initial and recurrent training of our pilots and in-flight crew, as well as support training for our technical operations and airport crew.
 This facility is equipped with six full flight simulators, nine cabin trainers, a training pool, classrooms and support areas.
 In 2015, we opened the Lodge at OSC which is adjacent to JetBlue University and is used for lodging our Crewmembers when they attend training.